CU-ECEN-5823/course-project-sanjuprakashk/README.md

 # April 27th, 2019 - Final Project
 1) Pressing PB0 configures fall detection mode
 2) Pressing PB1 configures tap detection mode
 3) Mesh communication between friend and low power node successful using 2 mesh models - ON/OFF, Level model
+4) Alarm notification is emulated by turning ON/OFF the onboard LED.
+A Buzzer ON/OFF message is displayed on the LCD